mvilain/gitlab/roles/gitlab/README.md

     gitlab_domain: gitlab
     gitlab_external_url: "https://{{ gitlab_domain }}/"

+The following varies with the OS and version.
+It's a dictionary of packages to install depending on if the OS+version yaml file is defined.
+This contruct is to get around naming conventions between a CentOS 7 and CentOS 8 package.
+The package name is the same for Debian or Ubuntu, so just use the OS family name instead.

+    gitlab_dependencies: []

 The domain and URL at which the GitLab instance will be accessible.
 This is set as the `external_url` configuration setting in `gitlab.rb`, and if you want to run GitLab on a different port (besides 80/443), you can specify the port here (e.g. `https://gitlab:8443/` for port 8443).

     gitlab_git_data_dir: "/var/opt/gitlab/git-data"